Omnissa Horizon 2406: Virtual Desktop Pools

 3. In the Customize guest OS page, select the Customization Specification you created earlier.

-4. If cloning fails, then see VMware 2001932 Locations of sysprep log files.
+4. If cloning fails, then see Broadcom 2001932 Locations of sysprep log files.
 Store apps (aka UWP apps) are a frequent cause of SysPrep failures.
 You can convert your Template back to a Virtual Machine, power it on, fix the problem, power it off, and then convert it to a Template again.

 Automated Full Clone Pool